pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Heteroskedastic.myst.md

 +++

-Now let's model the mean and the log of the variance as separate GPs through PyMC3's `Latent` implementation, feeding both into a `Normal` likelihood.
+Now let's model the mean and the log of the variance as separate GPs through PyMC's `Latent` implementation, feeding both into a `Normal` likelihood.
 Note that we add a small amount of diagonal noise to the individual covariances in order to stabilize them for inversion.

 ```{code-cell} ipython3
 with pm.Model() as model_ht: